The College Monk

 What is ACCJC?

-Accrediting Commission for Community and Junior Colleges abbreviated as ACCJC is recognized by the U.S. Department of Education (USDE) and it was formed in 1962 when several accrediting agencies joined to create WASC (Western Association of Schools and Colleges).
+ACCJC stands for Accrediting Commission for Community and Junior Colleges.
+The ACCJC is recognized by the U.S. Department of Education (USDE) and was formed in 1962 when several accrediting agencies joined to create WASC (Western Association of Schools and Colleges).

 It accredits both private and public colleges which offer a two-year education program like an Associate degree.
-This accreditation has scope in California, Hawaii, American territories and territories in the Pacific Ocean.
+This accreditation has scope in the California, Hawaii, American territories and protectorates in the Pacific Ocean.

 ACCJC accreditation